maglietti/QB-OrderTrackingGuide/relationships.md

     7. Select Create.
 ~~~

-This time, instead of adding fields, click Cancel.
+When the **Add New Fields** dialogue opens, click `Cancel` so that we can define the relationships first.
 The fields automatically created by Quick Base for every table are displayed.
 Shortly, you’ll import the `OrderDetails.xlsx` file containing the line item detail, and this will automatically create some fields for you!

 But first, you need to build table-to-table relationships between the Line Items table, the Products table, and the Orders table.
 Once you master how to build table-to-table relationships, you will fully realize the power of Quick Base.